This guide is originally written for Bundler v1.12. If you are using different version keep in mind that output can differ.

 gem "rails"

-Using above Gemfile, bundler install
+Using above Gemfile, bundler install will install latest version

-of rails
+of rails gem.

 What to do when we want to install specified version?
 Just specify it after comma: